Which screening tests are paid for by statutory health insurance funds in Germany?

 People who have statutory health insurance in Germany can have the following screening tests paid for by their insurance:

 - Health check-up” (in German: “Gesundheits-Check-up”): This examination aims to detect cardiovascular problems, diabetes and kidney diseases early on.
 The examination includes measuring blood pressure and testing blood and urine.
 Everybody who is 35 years of age or older can have this health check-up every three years.
+People between the ages of 18 and 35 years are elligible to have it once.

 - Skin cancer screening: In skin cancer screening, the doctor examines the entire body to look for changes in the skin.
 The aim is to detect skin cancer like malignant melanoma as early as possible.
 This examination is also offered every two years to people who are 35 years or older.